The main income support payment while you’re a young child’s main carer.

-- single and care for a child under 8, or
+- single and caring for a child under 8 or

-- have a partner and care for a child under 6
+- partnered and caring for a child under 6

 Eligibility & payment rates